mkumm/mkumm_blog/content/about/index.md

 ## Current Work

-My full time day job lets me work in Elixir for a company that supplies data to sports books; two things I love!
+Working at [Simplebet](https://www.simplebet.ai/) lets me work in Elixir for a company that supplies data to sports books; two things I really love!
 I work with an amazingly supportive team with some of the brightest in the Elixir community.
-We work mainly in Elixir, Phoenix, LiveView, and Surface.
-I am starting to get more interested in Compilers and Site Reliability Engineering as well as continuing to master Elixir/Phoenix and its ecosystem.
+We work mainly in Elixir, Phoenix, LiveView, and [Surface](https://surface-ui.org/).

 ## Previous Work